Psychlist1972/Windows-10-PowerShell-MIDI/README.md

 ## What is Windows PowerShell?

 PowerShell is the advanced command prompt/shell built into Windows.
 It first found favor with network/system administrators, but has since expanded to include client and IoT developers, as well as web folks, among the users.
 It does require some programming savvy, so it's not something you can use to drag and drop components to build out a script.
+Also, given the typical audience, the official documentation is...challenging. :)

 PowerShell can be extended through cmdlets (command-lets) written typically in C# or Visual Basic.
 Folks also make script libraries available for others to use both for free and for sale.